craiglmccarthy/web-archiving-scripts/README.md

 Currently contains a custom defaultDriver.js file to automate web crawl behaviours for ICAEW.com

-## downloading items from the internet archive
+## downloading items from the Internet Archive

 Contains a script to reformat the json response from the Internet Archive's CDX API and provides better duplicate removal.
 Outputs to a .txt file.